Overview of General Studies Programs

 Although it's not required, a bachelor's degree in general studies may be helpful for beginning or advancing a career in sales.
 According to the U.S. Bureau of Labor Statistics (BLS), a bachelor's degree can help individuals stand out in the insurance, real estate and advertising sales fields.
 Sales agents typically work one-on-one with clients to identify products that fit their needs.
 They may conduct their duties in person or over the phone, and they are sometimes responsible for following up with customers after the initial sale to ensure satisfaction with their purchases.

 The BLS projected that employment for advertising sales would decline by 3% from 2014-2024, while real estate sales agents would see 3% growth in job opportunities over the same period.
 Insurance sales agents have a predicted growth of 9%, over the 2014-2024 decade.

 In May 2016, the BLS reported that real estate sales agents earned a median annual salary of $44,090 compared to approximately $50,380 for advertising sales agents and $49,990 for insurance sales agents.

 - Liberal Arts and Sciences

-Customer Service Representative
+Career Path: Customer Service Rep

 Although the majority of customer service representative jobs don't require a college degree, the BLS explains that employers increasingly seek a more skilled workforce.
-Some specialized positions in customer service require a degree, and the broad liberal arts education one gets from a general studies bachelor's degree can be helpful in this profession because workers need good communication and problem-solving skills.
+Some specialized positions in customer service require a degree, and the broad liberal arts education one gets from a general studies bachelor's degree program can be helpful in this profession because workers need good communication and problem-solving skills.

 The number of jobs for customer service representatives should increase by 10% from 2014 to 2024, as predicted by the BLS.
-The median salary for this position was $31,200 in 2014.
+The median salary for this position was $32,300 in 2016.